 Bear in mind that C1S and C2S refer to a coating applied at the paper mill before your printer gets the paper and prints on it.
 Thus, it is not to be confused with various coatings your printer may apply after the printing process, such as UV or aqueous coatings, varnishes or laminates.

 Do you have more questions about paper coatings?
-Whenever you have a question relating to printing just give us a call or drop us an email.
-We'd like to hear from you.
+Whenever you have a question relating to printing just give us a call at 866-367-6221 or submit our quote request form.
+We can't wait to hear from you!

 Take care!
 Rick